-Public land management is a complex area and council decisions relating to this issue can often be the subject of intense public interest and scrutiny.
-It is therefore important that councillors have an understanding of the area.
+Public land management is a complex area and council decisions relating to this area can often be the subject of intense public interest and scrutiny.
+It is therefore important that councillors understand the area

-The Office of Local Government has prepared Practice Note No.1 - Public Land Management to assist councils in their management of public land under the Local Government Act 1993.
-The Practice Note focuses on the requirements of the Act and related issues and covers areas such as the classification and reclassification of public land; plans of management; and leasing, licensing and the granting of other estates over community land.
+The Office of Local Government has prepared Practice Note No.1-Public Land Management to assist councils in their management of public land under the Local Government Act 1993.
+The Practice Note focuses on the requirements of the Act and related issues and covers areas such as the classification and reclassification of public land; plans of management; leasing, licensing and the granting of other estates over community land.